ietf-wg-acme/acme/draft-ietf-acme-acme.md

 that represents a trust anchor MAY be omitted from the chain, provided that supported peers are known to possess any omitted certificates.

-The "Media Types" registry should be updated with the following additional
-value:
+The following has been registered in the "Media Types" registry:

-MIME media type name: application
+Type name: application

-MIME subtype name: pem-certificate-chain
+Subtype name: pem-certificate-chain

 Required parameters: None